For Prospective Graduate Students:

 Please consult the Graduate School website to find the list of required materials .

-In the evaluation of each applicant, the Physics Department looks not only for the success that the applicant has achieved so far in his or her study of physics, but also for his or her promise as a research scientist.
+In the evaluation of each applicant, the Physics Department looks primarily for the promise to perform forefront research in either experiment, theory, or some combination.
 Admissions decisions are made during February by a special committee of physics faculty members.
 The Admissions Committee seeks all the relevant information it can gather in order to assess each candidate's interest in and potential for advanced research in physics.
 Admitted students begin their physics study the following September -- they never begin the program in January.
 Because of the small number of students, typically 20 per class, applicants are admitted only as candidates for the degree of Doctor of Philosophy.
 There is no separate Master of Arts program and no provision for part-time students.
 However, an M.A. is awarded to those who desire it after they have passed their Generals requirements.

 Advice to potential applicants:

-We look for people with a strong physics background, reflected in the courses taken at the undergraduate level and in the grades received (GPA).
+We look for people with a strong physics background.
+This is generally reflected in your performance in physics courses and in your research experience.
 An undergraduate degree in physics is not required, but your coursework must include the core of an undergrad physics program: mechanics, electricity & magnetism, thermal and statistical physics, quantum mechanics, and experimental (lab) work.
 We look at your undergraduate record for breadth, depth, and performance.

 We require the GRE General Test and the GRE Subject Test in Physics, and we pay attention to GRE scores.
-We do not have a minimum GRE score for admission, but we find that almost all of the students admitted to our program have scored highly on the GRE Subject Test in Physics.
-Performing well on the GRE Subject Test in Physics requires putting some time into it, an investment that reveals discipline and commitment, which are both good indicators of future success.
+We do not have a minimum GRE score for admission, but we find that almost all of the students admitted to our program have done well on the Subject Test in Physics.
+Performing well on the Subject Test in Physics usually requires studying for it, an investment that reveals discipline and commitment, which are both good indicators of future success.
 Be sure to list Princeton University as one of the schools to receive your scores.
 If you have already taken the GRE and Princeton was not among the schools you listed, contact ETS and arrange for your score to be sent to Princeton.

 The GREs must be taken no later than November in order for your scores to be considered by the Admissions Committee.